Simple API Integration

 )

-# Start connection health monitoring
+# Start connection effectively being monitoring

 asyncio.create_task(self.monitor_connections())